 Read Here : 8 Basic Hiking Tips for Beginners

 Never compromise on size and comfort

 Choosing the right size of the boot is a process itself.
 A good pair of hiking boots is what keeps the fun of hiking alive.
-Ill-fitted shoes can lead to issues like cramped toes, sprains etc. Sometimes, sizes written on the box don’t fit your size.
+Ill-fitted shoes can lead to issues like cramped toes, sprains, etc. Sometimes, the sizes written on the box don’t fit your size.
 This happens because everyone has different foot shapes.
-Your feet shape could be narrow or wide.
+Your feet’ shape could be narrow or wide.
 So it is better to put on the boots for testing your fit.

 Choosing the right socks is important too.
 Socks should be comfortable and thick but breathable.
-Their thickness and size should be kept in mind while looking for a pair of the boot so that the boots can fit easily with socks on.
+Their thickness and size should be kept in mind while looking for a pair of boots so that the boots can fit easily with socks on.
 Toe caps should also be considered.